gkraften/P-Uppgift/README.md

   '''Class that manages the highscore, reading and writing it to disk.'''

   def load(self, path):
-    '''Öoad highscore from path.
+    '''Loads highscore from path.
 If an exception arises the highscore is set to zero and False is returned.
 If the highscore is read correctly True is returned.'''
 ```